 - bug spray

 ENP provide a water bottle and carrier which are essential when you’re out in the heat!

-Our guides were absolutely incredible – Guy, Dan, C and Wat!
+My guides both time have been amazing – Guy, Dan, C, Wat, Say, Joke & Jane!
 They work from 7am until bedtime.
 When I asked when their ‘free time’ is, Guy said: ‘I work for ENP, it’s always free time!’
 Say hi from me if you see them!

 It was the most fulfilling and fantastic experience.
 If you get the chance, please go!

 Shall we meet some more of the ENP herd?…